+If you or someone you know needs support with suicidal thoughts or questions of non existense, call / text 988 or chat 988lifeline.org (national suicide and crisis line) to reach a live person who can help.
 In addition, students can access the free Georgia Crisis and Access Line at 1-800-715-4225 for either crisis assistance or assistance with locating mental health resources in their area.

 For students currently out-of-state:

-In accordance with professional ethical guidelines and the laws and regulations pertaining to mental health practice in the state of Georgia, students who have relocated out of state are not currently eligible for ongoing tele-health services from CAPS.
+In accordance with professional ethical guidelines and the laws pertaining to mental health practice in the state of Georgia, students who have relocated out of state are not currently eligible for ongoing tele-health services from CAPS.
 However, we are happy to talk with you to help you sort out your concerns, provide continuity-of-care consultations, and help you connect with local resources.